 Like many parents last summer, I was eagerly (and apprehensively) awaiting the return-to-learning plan from my children’s schools.
 Both my kids were lucky and had the option to learn in-person while wearing masks.
 We made it through the year with only a two-day shutdown near Thanksgiving.
 So I’m looking forward to the new school year with the confidence the kids will be able to do it all again in their masks, with the hope that this time it’ll only be for part of the year.

-At their school, teachers, staff, students, and all people on school property are required to wear masks.
-The kids have socially-distant mask breaks and obviously remove them at lunch.
+Regardless, I’m refreshing our mask stockpile so we can follow the guidelines at their school; that teachers, staff, students, and all people inside the school wear masks.
+The kids will have socially-distant mask breaks, outdoor recess mask-free, and obviously remove them at lunch.
 The teachers have also reiterated each child should have a clean mask every day.
 I’m not a do-laundry-every-day kind of person, so I knew I needed a minimum of five masks for each of my kids.
-I also wondered, like many parents, how do you coax a child into wearing a mask all day?
-This ended up being a non-issue.
-Everyone’s wearing them so they are just a normal part of the school day.

 These are the lanyards my daughters wear to school every day.
 The strap is made of stitched cloth and is adjustable.
 Some lanyards I've seen use velcro and I can only imagine it getting stuck in long hair.
 These have snaps which every-so-often get a stray hair stuck, but overall have been great!